 Passports have been mandatory for air travel between the United States and Mexico since the Western Hemisphere Travel Initiative came into effect in 2007.
 But for travel by land and sea, there are a few alternative travel documents which are still accepted in some situations.

-- A passport is hands-down the best form of identification and proof of citizenship.
+- Passport: A passport is hands-down the best form of identification and proof of citizenship.
 It is highly recommended that you get a passport to travel to Mexico.
 If you'll be entering the country by air, it's necessary.
-If for some reason you are unable to get a passport or do not want to, you will need one of the following documents in order to travel to Mexico by land or sea.
+If for some reason you are unable to get a passport or do not want to, you will need one of the following documents to travel to Mexico by land or sea.
 These documents are acceptable travel documents for all United States citizens.

-- Issued by the U.S. Department of State, this passport substitute is credit-card sized and valid for entry into Mexico by land or sea.
+- Passport card: Issued by the U.S. Department of State, this passport substitute is credit-card sized and valid for entry into Mexico by land or sea.
 The passport card is not accepted for air travel.
 This passport card can also be used for land and sea travel to Mexico, Canada, Bermuda, and the Caribbean.
 A passport card also costs less than a passport, however, a passport is more useful overall, especially if you plan on traveling outside of North America.

-- Enhanced Drivers Licenses are proof of citizenship and identity.
+- Enhanced Drivers License: Enhanced Drivers Licenses are proof of citizenship and identity.
 These special drivers licenses are valid for travel to Mexico by land or sea but are not valid for air travel.
 It's important to keep in mind that these are only available in some states, including Michigan, New York, Vermont, and Washington.
 You will need to research your individual state licensing department for specific details.

 U.S. Permanent Residents

-For permanent residents of the United States, the I-551 Permanent Resident card is required for return to the U.S. For entry into Mexico, you will need to present a passport, and depending on your country of citizenship, possibly a visa as well.
+For permanent residents of the United States, the I-551 Permanent Resident card is required for return to the US.
+For entry into Mexico, you will need to present a passport, and depending on your country of citizenship, possibly a visa as well.

 Mexico is the second most popular tourist destination for Canadian travelers.
-Since 2010, a new requirement was put into place which states that a passport is required for Canadian citizens traveling to Mexico.
+Since 2010, a new requirement was put into place, which states that a passport is required for Canadian citizens traveling to Mexico.

 Citizens of Other Countries

-A passport is necessary, and in some cases, a visa is also required for citizens outside of the U.S. Contact the Mexican embassy or consulate nearest you for more information about the requirements specific to your situation.
+A passport is necessary, and in some cases, a visa is also required for citizens outside of the US.
+Contact the Mexican embassy or consulate nearest you for more information about the requirements specific to your situation.